Part 1 Index: Etymological & Teutonic Sources

 … Around eight tribes lived in Norway; their homelands can be identified with some certainty because they are etymologically related to the names of regions of modern Norway.
 The Raumarici most likely lived in Romerike, the Alogi in Hålogaland north of the Arctic Circle, the Rugi in Rogaland, and so on.
 Rodulf's Rani probably lived in Romsdal, the valley of the river Rauma, in the west of the country.
 Thanks to its rugged geography, Norway remained a land of local tribes even at the beginning of the Viking Age.
 Elsewhere, most of the tribes named by Jordanes had vanished by this time …

 The surname Ramsdale is related etymologically to the surnames Ramsden, Ramsdell, Ramsgill and Ramsbottom, all of which

-- derive from the same hramsa, and
+- derive from the same OE element hramsa and/or ON element hramns, and

 - tend to be associated with Lancashire and Yorkshire.

 The most probable source of the surname is Ramsdale Hamlet [NZ 92722 03762] in Fylingdale's Parish, North Yorkshire.
 This parochial chapelry lies south of Whitby parish and contains the villages of Robin Hood's Bay and Thorpe, or Fyling Thorpe (Presterthorpe, 13th century), and the hamlets of Normanby, Parkgate, Ramsdale, Raw (Fyling Rawe, 16th century), and Stoupe Brow.

 The actual derivation of the surname will likely only be discovered through improved Y-DNA testing of males of the Ramsdale surname to more accurately determine their paternal line.

 "Surnames, DNA and Family History" (2011) George Redmonds, Turi King and David Hey at pages 4 to 7